okuvshynov/qna/README.md

 [ ] monitoring remote files?
 Best way to use on tablet/phone?
 [ ] local llama/mistral integration.
 It that ok if we need to wait for a minute?
 [ ] can we avoid refresh?
+[ ] add notification in osx once reply is arrived?
 ```

 ## useful references